aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentvisitor/visitcommentrangeend/_index.md

 title: DocumentVisitor.VisitCommentRangeEnd
 linktitle: VisitCommentRangeEnd
 second_title: Aspose.Words for .NET API Reference
-description: DocumentVisitor method.
+description: DocumentVisitor VisitCommentRangeEnd method.
 Called when the end of a commented range of text is encountered in C#.
 type: docs
 weight: 110
 url: /net/aspose.words/documentvisitor/visitcommentrangeend/